Tadeu71811/Ollama-Discord-Bot/README.md

    ```bash
    python bot.py
    ```
-3. Interact with the bot in your Discord server.
+3. Interact with the bot using commands:

----

-### Recommendations
-If the project grows further, consider splitting the `flask_api.py` and `bot.py` into modules to improve maintainability.
-For instance:
-- Keep API routes and logic modular.
-- Manage configurations (like API keys and tokens) using environment variables or a dedicated configuration file.
+   - `!chat <message>`: Chat with the Llama 3.2 model.
+   - `!search <query>`: Perform a Google Custom Search.